tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Obviously, you need Ruby on your system
   * Strongly recommend either `rbenv` or `rvm`
-* Once you have those installed select a version of Ruby to use
+* Once you have one of those installed select a version of Ruby to use
   * This demo was made with using Ruby 3

 * Next you're going to need the Rails CLI, which can be installed by running `gem install rails`